DABHI21/Small-Projects/README.md

 In this game you play with computer.
 You and computer got 10 chances to win after 10 games. if you win most game then you won otherwise computer win the game.

+Flappy Bird 🐦:

+This is simple Game.  pygame library functions are used for creating this game.